jaipack17/write-ups/Implementing and Using Quadtrees/README.md

 ![image](https://user-images.githubusercontent.com/74130881/138239352-44efed13-9ef2-4627-85f7-969cffd0ee14.png)

 Here, when we check for collisions between point 1 and point 2, we see that they aren't colliding.
 Iterating through these two points, we are unnecessarily having an extra check.
-If we already denote that point 1 does not collide with point 2, what's the point of checking if point 2 collides with point 1 (difference in sequence/order)?
-Exactly, there's no point.
+If we already denote that point 1 does not collide with point 2, what's the need of checking if point 2 collides with point 1 (difference in sequence/order)?
+Exactly, there's no necessity.
 Some sort of cache to store points that have already been checked for collisions can be made and used accordingly.

 <hr/>